Back to Blog Home

 Let’s look at where stingrays fall within the complex hierarchy of the ocean food chain: Animals known to feed on stingrays include sharks, elephant seals and killer whales.
 The best defense the stingray has is its flat body, which makes it perfect for hiding in the sand on the ocean floor.
 If all else fails, they can utilize the natural weapons that gave them their name.
 Most species of stingrays are equipped with—you guessed it—a long, whip-like tail and only "sting" when they feel threatened.

-Now that you’ve filled up on stingray diet facts, why not pay them a visit at SeaWorld Orlando?
+Now that you’ve filled up on stingray diet facts, why not visit Stingray Lagoon at SeaWorld Orlando?
 Our stingrays love to surface from their sandy hiding spots and swim beneath your fingertips.